Xipooo/XYZ_Delivery/README.md

 To ensure the best possible outcomes we recommend the following tools be utilized during the course of this program:

+- Conference room with large monitor, desks, and chairs for group discussions
+- Laptops with Windows, Linux, or MacOS operating systems
+- Visual Studio Code to provide a modern and consistent development environment
-- Zoom for virtual video conferencing
+- Zoom for virtual video conferencing when necessary
 - Docker for containerization
 - Kubernetes for orchestration of containers
 - Git for source control management